 DMACC Agribusiness students have weekly labs that coincide with normal farm operations such as planting, harvesting, daily animal care, and everything in-between.
 Two student interns are selected per semester to assist the farm coordinator with the day-to-day activities.

-The DMACC Agribusiness program is a comprehensive Associate of Applied Science (AAS) degree that prepares students for the rapidly expanding food, fiber and natural resources industry.
+The DMACC Agribusiness program is a comprehensive Associate in Applied Science (AAS) degree that prepares students for the rapidly expanding food, fiber and natural resources industry.

 Within this program students learn agronomy, animal science, farm management and agricultural supply and service.